The Fellowship Program

 Adios, Barbie: The One Stop Body Image Shop for Identity Issues Including Size, Race, Media, and More!
 Since the dawn of the world wide web (or at least since 1998), AdiosBarbie.com has been the only feminist site whose mission is to broaden the concept of body image to include the politics of power impacted by race, age, culture, class, gender, ability, sexual orientation, size and more.

-We’re seeking enthusiastic, change-minded folx to join contribute to the growing intersectional feminist revolution.
-Three, six-month internships are currently available, with the possibility of advancement to a permanent role upon completion.
+We’re seeking enthusiastic, change-minded folx to join the growing feminist body and identity justice revolution.
+Three, six-month fellowships are currently available, with the possibility of advancement to a permanent role upon completion.
 Average time requirement is 10 hours per week.

 We are looking for folx to join our team in three different fields: Writing/Publishing, Social Media, and Outreach/Partnership Development.
 Please see below for the duties and responsibilities required of each position.

-Adios Barbie prioritizes intersectionality and diversity—not only in content, but also in our team.
+Adios Barbie prioritizes intersectional identities and diversity—not only in content, but also in our team.
 Thus, we want folks of all backgrounds and experiences to apply.
-We believe feminism is for everyone and urge folxs who believe in justice for all to apply—and that includes everyone.
+We believe feminism is for everyone and urge folxs who believe in love and justice for all to apply—and that includes everyone.

-Want to intern with Adios Barbie, but feel that you have a different skill set?
+Want to work with Adios Barbie, but feel that you have a different skill set?
 Send us a pitch!
 Let us know how you can contribute, and we’ll thoughtfully consider your idea.

 Writing and Publishing

 Are you a writer who wants to change the world through words?
 This is a wonderful opportunity to get your voice out there and learn about web publishing.
 You will be personally mentored by the Adios Barbie editorial team to bring your ideas into the world.